Appropriate Technology

 The Achuar needed an environmentally friendly way to travel through their rainforest home, and decided that solar-powered canoes would be a good option.
 To build a solar-powered canoe, solar panels are installed on the roof of the canoe, with charging batteries stored inside the body of the canoe, which powers the motor noiselessly.

-The Achuar live in a pristine, bio-diverse region of the Amazon, crisscrossed by rivers, so they do not have, need, or want roads.
+The Achuar live in a pristine, bio-diverse region of the Amazon crisscrossed by rivers.
 Solar-powered canoes help them travel to distant communities without damaging or disturbing their natural environment.
 The noiseless motor does not disrupt their sensitive ecosystem.

 These canoes meet the Achuar people’s needs for transport and a petroleum-free future, making solar energy an excellent sustainable development alternative.
 Solar-powered canoes and boats have a great potential to be replicated around the world.